Ryan Smith's "remarkable" recovery since cycle crash

 Ryan's father, Mark Smith, said he was now drinking water from a glass instead of taking sips from a spoon and was "eating like a horse"

-The family said although he was recovering, they did not know exactly when Ryan, now 17, would be ready to come back home.'Our miracle'
+The family said although he was recovering, they did not know exactly when Ryan, now 17, would be ready to come back home.

 Mr Smith said: "Since July every day is a blur, it's just all been integrated into one long, painful day, but we are getting more highs.